jrudolph/sbt-cross-building/README.md

    directory `src/main/scala-sbt-0.11.2` will only be used when building against sbt 0.11.2, a source directory `src/main/scala-sbt-0.11` will be used for any version of sbt 0.11.x.
  * You can build 0.12 plugins from sbt 0.11.x.
 Starting with sbt 0.12, use "0.12" as target sbt version and the plugin will choose the latest compatible sbt 0.12.x version and the right scala version.
+Similarly use "0.13" to target sbt 0.13.
  * The scripted plugin shipping with sbt is incompatible with sbt-cross-building because it uses the wrong sbt launcher.
 This plugin contains a fixed version of the scripted plugin.
 To make it work
      * remove the `plugins.sbt` dependency on the scripted plugin
      * in your build replace `scriptedSettings` with `CrossBuilding.scriptedSettings`
- * The plugin works for sbt 0.11.2, 0.11.3 and 0.12.0.
+ * The plugin itself works for sbt 0.11.2, 0.11.3 and 0.12.x.

 ## Known Issues